 - Is there a clear POC between your old and new hosting providers?

 - Are there any major initiatives or high-traffic events planned during or around the migration timelines?

 4. Testing (QA/QC)

-Now that you’ve migrated all of your data, applications, and websites to your new server and performed sufficient testing, it’s time to switch your DNS so traffic goes from the old server to the new infrastructure.
+Now that you’ve migrated all your data, applications, and websites to your new server and performed sufficient testing, it’s time to switch your DNS.
+This switch is essential as it directs traffic from the old server to the new infrastructure.

 Keep the Old Server Active as Short-Term Protection